Haruki9767/Secure-Password-Manager/README.md

 # 🔐 SecureVault

 A personal password manager with **client-side AES-256-GCM encryption** backed by Firebase.
-Your master password and encryption key never leave your device — only ciphertext is stored in the cloud.
+Your master password and encryption key never leave your device, only ciphertext is stored in the cloud.

 ---